Logan-Lin/quartz-blog/content/ai-system/high-availability.md

 MTBF tells you how often things break, but MTTR tells you how quickly you can fix them when they do.

-MTTR measures your "time to recover"—from the moment users can't access your service until the moment it's working again.
+MTTR measures your "time to recover", in other words, from the moment users can't access your service until the moment it's working again.
 This includes detecting the problem, diagnosing what went wrong, applying a fix, and checking that everything works.

 ```
 MTTR = Total Repair Time / Number of Failures